 Burnt Ends is an interesting concept: a blended whiskey made by combining Tennessee rye whiskey and peated and sherry finished single malt Scotch.
 A European-American fusion whisk(e)y.
 It is bottled at 45% ABV and comes in a barbecue sauce / medicinal type of bottle (50 cl).
+They even seem to market is as a good BBQ dram.

 Atom Brands and Dr. Whisky had a hand in it (the Master of Malt group).